ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 If the tunnel isn't directing traffic correctly, you may need to [add routes manually](https://discussions.apple.com/thread/2735376).

-*Please uninstall any previous verions before updating.*
+*Please uninstall any previous versions before updating.*

 ## SSL VPN POPs (sites)